Tubebaum/pltcatan/styleguide.md

 set shiftwidth=4
 set expandtab
 ```

 * Each line should only be 80 columns wide.

 ### 2) Whitespace

 * No trailing whitespaces.
-Only exception is that each file should end with a
+* Each file should end with a
 newline character for prettier 'cat' output.
 * No unnecessary blank lines.
 There should be one blank line after each
 function and after the end of a class definition.